AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 ### Online and Offline Channels {#online-and-offline-channels}

 >[!NOTE]
->
->By Default, when you create a channel, the channel is Offline.
+>By default, when you create a channel, it is Offline.

 When you create a channel, it can either be defined as an online or an offline channel.